 Here are a few use cases when importing products:

-- You can create a product with no SKU & no UUID: a new product will be created and a UUID will be randomly assigned.
+- You can create a product with no main identifier & no UUID: a new product will be created and a UUID will be randomly assigned.

-- You can create a product with a SKU and no UUID: a new product will be created with this SKU and a UUID will be randomly assigned.
+- You can create a product with a main identifier and no UUID: a new product will be created with this identifier and a UUID will be randomly assigned.

-- You can update a product only with its UUID: the product will be updated even if the SKU is not available.
+- You can update a product only with its UUID: the product will be updated even if the identifier is unavailable.

-- You can update a product only with its SKU: the product will be updated even if the UUID is not available.
+- You can update a product only with its main identifier: the product will be updated even if the UUID is unavailable.

-- You can update the SKU of a product using its UUID: the product will be updated with a new SKU.
+- You can update the identifier of a product using its UUID: the product will be updated with a new identifier.

-- You can create a product with my own UUID: you can generate a v4 UUID anywhere (on this website for ex.) and add it during the product creation process.
+- You can create a product with your own UUID: you can generate a v4 UUID anywhere (on this website for ex.) and add it during the product creation process.

-Here is the table listing all usecases depending on what you fill in the UUID and SKU columns:
+Here is the table listing all use cases depending on what you fill in the UUID and identifier columns:

 Update your products with the API

 New API endpoints have been created to help you identify your products, update them, or delete them using their UUID.
-They are very similar to old endpoints using the product’s SKU.
+They are very similar to old endpoints using the product’s identifier.

-This is the most future-proof way to identify and modify your products regardless of the presence of a SKU, and this is why we advise you to update your API configuration with these new endpoints.
+This is the most future-proof way to identify and modify your products regardless of the presence of an identifier, and this is why we advise you to update your API configuration with these new endpoints.